Rob Forsyth

 VE80.7.1

-L to R: Canon Christopher Hall and Commander Rob Forsyth with flag hoisters Joshua Odell & Francesca Eriksen
+L to R: Canon Christopher Hall and Commander Rob Forsyth and flag hoisters Joshua Odell & Francesca Eriksen

 VE80.3.